 Included Meals: Breakfast

 After breakfast, you transfer about 30 minutes to the Scarborough train station, where your tour ends.

 If you wish to relax and enjoy some of the finest fell views and walking available in the Lakes, treat yourself to a stay at this privately-owned country-house hotel.
 Enjoy open log fires and award-winning Lakeland cuisine at the hotel’s restaurant.
 Comfortable bedrooms are naturally cooled without air conditioning and are decorated in a contemporary style.
 This hotel is a hidden gem located on the edge of the hamlet of Grange-in-Borrowdale.

 The Burgoyne Hotel

-Regal and elegant, the Burgoyne Hotel is a tranquil haven surrounded by lush gardens, astonishingly set amid the Swaledale Valley and Yorkshire Dales National Park.
-Located on Reeth’s peaceful green, this charming late Georgian country house, opened as a hotel after World War II, blends traditional décor and modern convenience, each un-air conditioned room evoking the historic character of the manor.
+Regal and elegant, the Burgoyne Hotel is a tranquil haven surrounded by lush gardens, set amid the Swaledale Valley and Yorkshire Dales National Park.
+Located on Reeth’s peaceful green, this charming late-Georgian country house, opened as a hotel after World War II, blends traditional décor and modern convenience, each un-air conditioned room evoking the historical character of the manor.
 Sample the fresh cuisine of the informal 1783 Bar and Restaurant, steeped in the history of North Yorkshire.
 Relax by the fireplace with a drink in one of the two sitting rooms.
 And soak in a long tradition of British hospitality.

 Ennerdale Country House Hotel